trustoverip/tswg-did-method-webs-specification/spec/core.md

 locations.
 For example, someone might want to keep a cache of DIDs they use, or an entity might want to run a registry of "useful" DIDs for a cooperating group.
-While the combination of DID document and [[ref: KERI event stream]] make the DID and DID document verifiable, just as when published in their "intended" location, the absence of the `did:webs` in the [[ref: Authorized Identifiers]] for those locations in the DID document `equivalentId` means that the controller of the DID is not self-asserting any sort of tie between the DID and the location to which the DID-related documents have been copied.
+While the combination of DID document and [[ref: KERI event stream]] make the DID and DID document verifiable, just as when published in their "intended" location, the absence of the `did:webs` in the [[ref: designated aliases]] for those locations in the DID document `equivalentId` means that the controller of the DID is not self-asserting any sort of tie between the DID and the location to which the DID-related documents have been copied.
 In contrast, if the controller confirms the link between the source and the copy with an `equivalentId`, the related copies will have to be looked after.